 Coprolalia is a symptom popularly associated with TS, but only a minority of people have this symptom.
 Many people with TS can control their symptoms for a few minutes to hours at a time, but it's like trying to hold back a sneeze.
 It must eventually come out, and it's likely to come out in a bigger way if it's delayed.

-People with TS often find that their symptoms get worse when they're nervous and ease when they're relaxed or concentrating hard on something.
+People with TS often find that their symptoms get worse when they're nervous, anxious, or tired and ease when they're relaxed or concentrating hard on something.

 People with TS may also have other conditions that affect their behaviour.
 Obsessive-compulsive disorder (OCD) and attention deficit hyperactivity disorder (ADHD) are very common in people with TS.
 These additional conditions may cause more functional and social problems for people with TS than the tics caused by TS.